Altitude 1600

 A monthly series of events held in partnership with businesses and institutions, which aim to introduce, inspire and motivate students to engage with opportunities for further education and employment in their local area.
 These career events include activities such as workplace visits, careers fairs, career journey talks, and skills workshops.

-Altitude Awards
+Altitude Logbooks

 How to apply

+Code Cooperatives are open to anyone at our participating schools!
+Some of our Future Steps Events, and the Code Project, however, are very popular, and so where necessary we target those students with the greatest potential to benefit from them.
 In order to be eligible to apply for the selective elements of Altitude 1600, students will be selected on the basis of some of the following criteria:

-Be a student of a school in the North East;
+• Be a student of a school in the North East;

-Currently in Year 9 to 11;
+• Currently in Years 7 to 11;

-Pupil Premium eligible;
+• Pupil Premium eligible;

-Young Carer;
+• Young Carer;

-Care Experienced;
+• Care Experienced;

-EHC plan in place;
+• EHC plan in place;

-Receiving SEN support;
+• Receiving SEN support;

-Living in a neighbourhood which has a high level of financial, employment or education deprivation.
+• Living in a neighbourhood which has a high level of financial, employment or education deprivation.